-There is no one single definition as to what an ‘eco house’ constitutes.
+There is no one single definition as to what constitutes an ‘eco house’.
 What’s more, there are a number of interchangeable terms used to describe an eco home — from ‘ecologically sensitive’ to ‘sustainable’ – which typically refers to using materials from well-managed sources – to ‘green’ and ‘environmentally friendly’.

 In basic terms, an eco house, by design and construction, minimises its environmental impact.
-This could mean the house is designed to minimise energy consumption and/or replaces the ecology lost when the house is built through, for instance, the inclusion of a green roof.
+This could mean the house is designed to use minimal energy and/or replaces the ecology lost when the house is built through, for instance, the inclusion of a green roof.

 Here, we set out the key elements to creating an eco-friendly home.

 Designing an Eco Home

 The challenge when designing an eco home is deciding what you want to achieve in the first place: reduced energy bills, a healthier internal environment or perhaps a more sustainable way of living?

 There are a number of approaches to eco house design and these include:

 - Cradle-to-cradle (which looks at the lifecycle of materials)